garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 staging-cert      True    staging-cert      24m
 ````

-Now the final step would be to change lines 22 and 24 of `project.garden.yml` file, by simply replacing the `staging` word for `production`, the end result should be something like the following:
+Now the final step would be to change lines 22 and 24 of `project.garden.yml` file, by simply replacing the `staging` word for `production`.
+The end result should be something like the following:

 ````yaml
 providers: